SSpzcee/Asunder-PHB/phb/md/Combat.md

 ### **Partial Success**

 Just because you failed to evade a shuriken or deflect a sword slash doesn't mean they struck a vital area.
-When you make a defensive roll to avoid an attack, for each point you fail by, you take 20% damage.
-Any status effects that are part of the technique, however, will apply normally.
+When you make a defensive roll (such as a dodge or parry) against an attack, for each point you fail by, you take 20% of its effects including statuses (rounded up).
+This still counts as a failed defense.

-That can be confusing, so, it's example time\!
-So you roll a 14 on your dodge, against an Accuracy 15 attack.
-You failed by 1 point, so you take 20% of the attack's normal damage.
-Had you rolled a 12, you would take 60% damage.
-And, if you had rolled a 7 (failing by 8 points), you would take the full 100% damage.

 With regards to defensive jutsu: Partial success typically applies to any jutsu which works similar to a dodge or parry.
 That is, you make a d20 roll, and if successful the attack you are defending against does not hit you.
 However, if the technique has another effect (such as making a d20 roll, and if you succeed you reduce the attack's damage by a set amount), partial success does not apply.
 Exceptions to this will be noted otherwise in the individual technique's description.

+That can be confusing, so, it's example time!
+So for an Accuracy 15 attack, 14 would deal 20% of its effects, 13 deals 40%, etc. Even though failing by 5 points would still deal 100%, it counts as a partial success for anything that cares about it (such as Substitution) but a 9 would not count as a partial success.

+### **Partial Success Adjustments**

+Some abilities can modify Partial Success by increasing/decreasing the percentage or shifting the base:

+When the percentage is increased (or decreased) it adjusts the damage dealt per amount failed.
+For example, if an attack has its percentage increased to 25% for an Accuracy 15 attack, 14 would deal 25% of its effects, 13 deals 50%, 12 deals 75%, and 11 deals 100% (and is still treated as a partial).

+When the base is shifted it changes the number used to calculate for partial success.
+For example if an attack has an Accuracy of 15 and has its base shifted by +3, 17 would deal 20% of its effects, 16 deals 40%, etc down to a 13 for 100% damage.

 ### **Damage Reduction**